 - Value walk-up fares to allow rail to gain the flexibility of car travel, promoting through journeys across the system by all operators

 - Limiting both regulated and unregulated fares rises to reflect the Consumer Price Index (CPI) growth rather than keeping up with RPI, incentivising the rail industry to make efficiency gains

 - Excluding limited headline advance fares which have little or no published availability

-- Ticket machines should be there to help passengers find the cheapest fare for their needs, obviating the necessary practice of 'split ticketing'
+- Ticket machines which help passengers find the cheapest fare for their needs

 - Effective regulation

 - Improved stakeholder interfaces with the railway stakeholders and customers

 - Better visibility with understandable performance indicators